 1 These controlled affiliates of Brookfield may adopt this Policy or may maintain separate personal trading policies provided the provisions of such policies are consistent with the provisions of this Policy.

-2 "Securities" include, but are not limited to, common shares, preferred shares, notes, bonds, convertible securities, derivatives, and partnership and fund units.
+2 "Securities" include, but are not limited to, common shares, preferred shares, notes, bonds, convertible securities, derivatives, and partnership units, and apply to both publicly-traded and privately-held companies.